Robert Blackwell Jr.: Boards and committees

-Relationship with President Obama
+Relationship with Barack Obama

 Blackwell has had a relationship with President Barack Obama throughout Obama's career, since Obama's early days as an Illinois state senator.
 Blackwell supported Obama politically, but they were personal friends as well.
 They both lived on Chicago's South side.

 Blackwell was a fundraiser for Obama's first presidential campaign, raising between $100,000 and $200,000.

 Obama ran for Congress in 2000 and lost the race.
 After that he "faced serious financial pressure".
 Blackwell gave Obama a job giving legal advice to EKI for $8000 per month.
 "Blackwell said he had no knowledge of Obama's finances and hired Obama solely based on his abilities", according to the Los Angeles Times.

-In 2002 state Senator Obama sent a letter to Illinois state officials on behalf of EKI requesting a $50,000 tourism promotion grant for a table tennis tournament.
-Other politicians including U.S. Sen. Richard Durbin and Chicago Mayor Richard Daley also offered support for the table tennis tournament.
+In 2002, state Senator Obama sent a letter to Illinois state officials on behalf of EKI requesting a $50,000 tourism promotion grant for a table tennis tournament.
+Other politicians including Senator Dick Durbin and Chicago Mayor Richard Daley also offered support for the table tennis tournament.
 The grant ended up being only $20,000.

 Obama's presidential campaign, when asked about it, said it that there was no connection between Obama's legal work for Blackwell in his help with the grant.
 Obama's adviser David Axelrod said, "Any implication that Sen. Obama would risk an ethical breach in order to secure a small grant for a pingpong tournament is nuts."
-According to the Los Angeles Times, “Today, Illinois Tourism Director Jan Kosner lauds the state's decision to support the table tennis tourneys and dismisses the role that letters from politicians play in the grant-making process.”
+According to the Los Angeles Times, "Today, Illinois Tourism Director Jan Kosner lauds the state's decision to support the table tennis tourneys and dismisses the role that letters from politicians play in the grant-making process."